NPAR: Features

 Patient History

-Smart Search: NPAR's smart search logic finds potential matches despite typographical errors and incomplete records.
-NPAR also handles special cases such as hyphenated names, initials, spelling variations.
-NPAR allows both broad searches - name only, for example - and very specific searches using date of birth, Social Security Number, and blood type.
-The NPAR user examines the ranked results and decides which records to review in greater detail.
+Smart Search: NPAR can identify potential matches despite typographical errors and incomplete records.
+NPAR also handles special cases such as hyphenated names, initials, and spelling variations.
+NPAR allows both broad searches - name and estimated age, for example - and very specific searches using date of birth, Social Security Number, and blood type.
+The user examines the ranked results and decides which records to review in greater detail.

 Refining Searches: Users can refine their queries without re-entering all of the search criteria.